-The Ombudsman may conduct two types of own initiative investigation:
+We may conduct two types of own initiative investigation:

 Information about extended Own Initiative Investigations can be found on the ‘Own Initiative Investigations’ page under the ‘About Us’ tab.

-The Ombudsman has discretion to start a wider own initiative investigation in respect of any bodies within jurisdiction to consider whether there is evidence that:
+We have discretion to start a wider own initiative investigation in respect of any bodies within jurisdiction to consider whether there is evidence that:

 A wider own initiative investigation may focus on a service or services provided by an individual body in jurisdiction or consideration of the same issues across one or more bodies in jurisdiction.

-The Ombudsman can, as part of a wider own initiative investigation, consider actions and services provided before the PSOW Act 2019 came into force.
+We can, as part of a wider own initiative investigation, consider actions and services provided before the PSOW Act 2019 came into force.